THE CONCEPT OF UTILITY AND THEORY

 • Marginal Utility (MU): Marginal utility refers to the additional satisfaction derived by consuming an extra unit of a commodity.
 There is therefore a change in the total utility as a result the consumption of additional unit of a commodity.

-In other words, it measures the it to which the consumers’ total satisfaction would be increased if he went ahead to consume additional unit of the commodity.
-Average utility (AU): Average utility refers to the satisfaction which a consumer derives per unit of a commodity consumed.
+In other words, it measures to which the consumers’ total satisfaction would be increased if he went ahead to consume an additional unit of the commodity.
+Average utility (AU): Average utility refers to the satisfaction that a consumer derives per unit of a commodity consumed.
 Average utility, represented graphically, is derived by dividing the total utility by the number of commodities consumed.
 This is reflected in this formula: The total utility, marginal utility and average utility can easily be related via a simple calculation using their formulae and a schedule as shown in

 Total, average and marginal utility schedule as a concept of utility

-Quantity of goods consumed Total utility Average utility Marginal utility
+Quantity of goods consumed Total Utility Average utility Marginal utility

 1 2 3 4 5 8 14 18 22 25 8 7 6 5.5 5 – 6 4 4 3